adempiere/adempiere-ui-gateway/README.md

     It will be deleted when *stop-all.sh* is executed
 - *stop-all.sh*: shell script to automatically stop all services that were started with the script *start-all.sh* and defined in file *docker-compose.yml*.
   The file *docker-compose.yml* is deleted after stopping all services.
-- *stop-and-delete-all.sh*: shell script to delete all containers, images, networks, cache and volumnes created with *start-all.sh* or by executing *docker-compose.yml*.
+- *stop-and-delete-all.sh*: shell script to delete **all** containers, images, networks, cache and volumes, **including the ones** created without  *start-all.sh* or by executing *docker-compose.yml*.
+**Be very careful when using this script, because it will reset everything you have of Docker**.

     After executing this shell, no trace of the application will be left over.
 Only the persistent directory will not be affected, which must be manually deleted if desired.
 The file *docker-compose.yml* is deleted after stopping and deleting all objects.
 - *postgresql/Dockerfile*: the Dockerfile used.
   It mainly copies postgresql/initdb.sh to the container, so it can be executed at start.